Eschatologue/CM_wiki/docs/class/druid/star.md

 While holding this map, you have these benefits:

 - You know the [:spell-lv0: Guidance]* cantrip and [:spell-lv1: Guiding Bolt] spell prepared.
 They counts as a Druid spell for you, and it doesn't count against the number of spells you can have prepared.
 - You can cast [:spell-lv1: Guiding Bolt] without expending a spell slot.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.
+You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 [:spell-lv0: Guidance]: ../../spells/description/core/cantrip.md#guidance
 [:spell-lv1: Guiding Bolt]: ../../spells/description/core/level-1.md#guiding-bolt

 If you lose the map, you can perform a 1-hour ceremony to magically create a replacement.
-This ceremony can be performed during a Short Rest or Long Rest, and it destroys the previous map.
+This ceremony can be performed during a **:rest-short: Short Rest** or Long Rest, and it destroys the previous map.

 ##### Star Map